Medically reviewed by Vicky Davis, FNP

 Arousal.
-During this phase, your muscle tension will increase, blood flow to your penis will intensity and your breathing, heart rate and blood pressure will increase.
+During this phase, your muscle tension will increase, the blood vessels to your penis will increase in diameter and your heart rate will intensify.
 This phase begins after the desire phase and continues until just before you orgasm.

 Orgasm.
 This phase is self-explanatory.
-Your sexual pleasure will intensify, your heart rate and blood pressure will reach its highest point and you’ll orgasm and ejaculate in response to sexual stimulation.
+Your sexual pleasure will become more intense, your heart rate and blood pressure will reach its highest point.
+During this phase, you will generally orgasm in response to sexual stimulation.

 Resolution.
 This is the refractory period phase.
-Your body will gradually return to its normal functioning.
-Your heart rate will decrease, your penis will become flaccid and you’ll generally feel simultaneously satisfied and fatigued.
+Your body will slowly return to its normal functioning.
+Your heart rate will decrease, your penis will become flaccid and you’ll begin to feel simultaneously satisfied and fatigued.

 Currently, researchers aren’t exactly sure of why the refractory period happens in men, or the specific biological processes that cause it.

 One theory is that a variety of hormones released during and after orgasm, including oxytocin, prolactin and others, all play certain roles in limiting arousal and preventing erection during the refractory period.